mrhrifat/tic-tac-toe/README.md

 ```
 6. Enjoy

-**Note:** If you have any error while running this project, please create an Issue.
+**Note:** If you get any error while running this project, please create an Issue.

 ## How To Contribute
 I will be open to any contribution.
 If you have any idea, please let me know.
 I will be happy to help you.